plank/snapshots/README.md

 ### Auto Migration

-The `auto_migrate` option determines whether or not the package will automatically create new tables for all of the versioned content when a new version model is created.
+The `auto_migrate` option determines whether the package will automatically create new tables for all versioned content when a new version model is created.
 The package provides the default implementation of `Plank\Snapshots\Listeners\SnapshotDatabase`, but you can provide your own implementation.

 ### Auto Copy

-The `auto_copy` option determines whether or not the package will automatically copy content to the newly versioned tables when a new version model is created.
+The `auto_copy` option determines whether the package will automatically copy content to the newly versioned tables when a new version model is created.

 The package provides the default implementation of `Plank\Snapshots\Listeners\CopyTable`, where the data is copied over at the database level.